Korea Town–A Book Review

 Sacred and Herbal Healing Beers–A Book Review

-At Fermentools, we believe in education.
-That is why we like to review the best in fermenting books.
-To read some other excellent reviews, click here.
 Review of Sacred and Herbal Healing Beers, the Secrets of Ancient Fermentation, by Stephen Harrod Buhner.
 (Siris Books: Boulder, CO) 1998.
 Fermentation is an ancient art.
-People have been doing it … Read more
+People have been doing it for millennia.
+It makes sense then that it is surrounded by mystery as well as history.
+The history of mead, ale, and beer making is … Read more